nvim-treesitter/nvim-treesitter-textobjects/README.md

     select = {
       enable = true,

-      -- Automatically jump forward to textobj, similar to targets.vim lookahead = true,
+      -- Automatically jump forwards or backwards to textobj, similar to targets.vim lookahead = true,
+      lookbehind = false,

+      -- Automatically decide if the selection should start from -- the start of the line instead of the start of the node. auto_expand = false,

       keymaps = {
         -- You can use the capture groups defined in textobjects.scm